kadijazl/Inventory-Update-Automation-System/README.md

 ## Potential Improvement
 🔹 Add an alert system for low stock warnings.
 Currently I only do conditional formatting where I highlight low stock amounts in red.

+## Example
+Only sharing snippets of the Google Form and Sheets to respect the company confidentiality.